 Veterans Monument Opens at PCGH

-The monument features four feet tall granite stones supporting the Army, the Navy, the Marines, the Air Force, the Coast Guard, and Merchant Marines.
+The monument features 4 feet (1.2 meters) tall granite stones supporting the Army, the Navy, the Marines, the Air Force, the Coast Guard, and Merchant Marines.
 Flags for each branch of service and the POW/MIA are displayed as well as the American Flag.
 Hundreds of personalized bricks mark the service of local men and women.

 Major General Stephen Dabadie highlighted the monument’s opening by speaking to a crowd of nearly 200 people who had gathered for the ceremony:

 Thank you to all of those who have worked so hard on this monument.
 It is indeed something we and all of Pointe Coupee Parish can be proud of.